-Dogs can eat apples and benefit from all the nutrients that make them such healthy snacks, if given in moderation.
-These fruits are packed with Vitamin C, Vitamin A, Vitamin B6, Magnesium and dietary fiber.
+According to veterinarians, dogs can eat apples when given in moderation.
+They will benefit from all the wonderful nutrients that make them such healthy snacks.
+In fact, apples are packed with loads of Vitamin C, Vitamin A, Vitamin B6, Magnesium and dietary fiber.

-In addition, apples are known to be used to help clean your dog’s teeth while also acting as a natural breath freshener.
+In addition, apples can be used to help clean your dog’s teeth while also acting as an all-natural breath freshener.
 Simply put, apples are a healthy alternative to your typical dog treat providing nutrition without all the protein, fat and calories.

 Table of Contents

 - 4 Health Benefits of Dogs Eating Apples